 Insert new table name in the field New name.
 The important thing to know is that there are not any restrictions for characters in use.
 For this example, the new name for the table Users will be NewUsers.

-Click Preview button, located in the lower left corner of the Safe rename window.
+Click the Preview button, located in the lower left corner of the Safe rename window.

-For renaming the table Users simply click Create script button.
-The generated script will be opened in the SSMS Query editor window.
+For renaming the table Users simply click the Create script button.
+The generated script will be opened in the SSMS Query editor window:

 In the Query editor, the script can be modified or it can be executed as is.
 After execution, the following message will appear:

 Caution: Changing any part of an object name could break scripts and stored procedures.

 After refreshing database NewDB in the table list, instead of the table Users will be the table NewUsers, same like after renaming table with SSMS, but with one big difference – none of the referenced objects are not invalid.